1.1 Before you start

 1.5 How to update?

 Nothing stands still: the updates for WP and plugins are constantly released and they are included in our template.
 We supplement our theme with new features and fix all the issues.
 Because of this our theme regularly updates our theme.
-We recommend you to use always the last theme version to avoid the issues with incorrect template functioning.
+We recommend you use always the last theme version to avoid the issues with incorrect template functioning.
 While the theme updates the theme files will be rewritten and if you made any changes directly in them, the changes will be lost.

 So, if you are planning to customize your template, we insistently advise you to use Child Theme